adamgaafar/botu/README.md

 # Features

-Patr is built with Rust, Axum, and Postgres.
+Botu is built with Rust, Axum, and Postgres.
 It is designed to be fast, secure, and scalable.
 Your code can be deployed to any environment from a single dashboard.
 For example, you can manage your deployments that are running on a VM (say, EC2 instance) as well as your deployments that are running on a Kubernetes cluster, all from a simple, easy-to-use, unified dashboard.
-Where your code runs is up to you, Patr just helps you manage it.
-This means that you can also use Patr to manage your deployments on your local machine, if you so desire.
-A common use-case of having a home-box on a Raspberry Pi, for example, and managing your deployments on it with Patr is supported.
+Where your code runs is up to you, Botu just helps you manage it.
+This means that you can also use Botu to manage your deployments on your local machine, if you so desire.
+A common use-case of having a home-box on a Raspberry Pi, for example, and managing your deployments on it with Botu is supported.

 Here are some of the features that we plan to implement: